OWASP/www-chapter-singapore/index.md

 ### 2021

+### OCtober 2021 Online Meetup: Securing Cloud-Native Supply Chain: Some helpful Checklist and Demo on Notary based on The Update Framework (TUF)

+**Date**: 5 October 2021 730pm to 900pm

+**Venue**: Google Meet - get the Google Meet URL from [OWASP SG Meetup page](https://www.meetup.com/singapore-owasp-meetup-group/events/280590027)

+With the significant increased adoption in cloud-native technologies and against the backdrop of supply chain attacks (Solarwinds hack), what can all of us do to ensure what we build and deploy to Production is indeed secure?
+In this session, Nathan Aw will expound on the need for a Secure Software Factory (SSF), share some useful cloud-native security checklists and finally demo some security and compliance tools that can help to secure our cloud-native supply chain.

+**Speaker**: Nathan Aw

+A hands-on microservices developer turned AppSec architect and practitioner, Nathan Aw unyielding passion lies in building and deploying secure and scalable software that can run anywhere.
+Through the actual hands-on setup of a Secure Software Factory (SSF), Nathan understands intimately the importance of setting up a first-class secure software factory that is able to quickly deliver trusted and secure digital services to its customers.
+More on Nathan can be found at https://sg.linkedin.com/in/awnathan

+Please RSVP your attendance at [OWASP SG Meetup page](https://www.meetup.com/singapore-owasp-meetup-group/events/280590027)

+# Past Meetups

+### 2021

 ### September 2021 Online Meetup: Developing secure software with OWASP tools and guides

 **Date**: 2 September 2021 730pm to 900pm